 Price

-The prices of LEGOLAND tickets vary depending on the date.
-For LEGOLAND, expect to pay in a range of $84 to $129 per day for a standard ticket when buying online, in advance.
-An advance purchase of parking at LEGOLAND is $34 per day.
+The prices of LEGOLAND tickets vary by date.
+For LEGOLAND, expect to pay in the range of $84 to $129 per day for a standard ticket when buying online, in advance.
+Parking at LEGOLAND is about $35 per day.

-LEGOLAND California is also included in the purchase of an all-inclusive pass from Go City.
-The cost of this Los Angeles pass starts at $279 but includes attractions for three days.
+LEGOLAND California is included with the purchase of an all-inclusive Go City Pass Plus.
+The cost of this Los Angeles pass starts at $249 and includes access to attractions for three days.
 See more and purchase here.

-A base, one-day ticket to Disneyland (without park hopping to a second park), ranges from around $104 to $194.
-That does not include a purchase of Genie+.
-An advance purchase of parking at Disneyland is $35.
+A one-day base ticket to Disneyland (without park hopping to a second park) ranges from around $104 to $224.
+That does not include a purchase of Lightning Lane Multi-Pass.
+An advance-purchase parking pass for Disneyland is $40.

 LEGOLAND California is a little less expensive overall.
-However, it’s probably not enough to really affect your decision, unless you’re planning on already purchasing an all-inclusive pass from Go City (which can be a great deal for your trip to LA).
+However, it's probably not enough to affect your decision, unless you're already planning to purchase an all-inclusive pass from Go City (which can be a great deal for your trip to LA).

 Age range